 - Focus on Downtown/Emerson, Miller, and University Park neighborhoods of Gary

 - Advancing implementation of already existing neighborhood and city planning efforts

 Grants range from $2,000-$25,000 with a total of approximately $200,000-$300,000 granted on an annual basis The process is two step:

 - Submit a Letter of Inquiry (LOI) to Kelly Anoe at firstname.lastname@example.org.
 The LOI should include:

 - Project start and end dates

-- How your project aligns with one or more of the Knight Foundation pillars (Talent, Opportunity, and Engagement) and identify priority areas (250 words or less)
+- Indicate how your project aligns with one or more of the listed Knight Foundation pillars and identified priority areas (250 words or less)

-Legacy Foundation awards Sponsorship Grants of up to $2,000.00 to Lake County 501c(3) nonprofit organizations.
-Sponsorship grants are for a one time charitable event and/or educational programs that are open to the public and held in Lake County, Indiana.
-Sponsorship Grants are limited to one award for a maximum of $2,000.00 in a twelve month period.
+Legacy Foundation awards sponsorship grants of up to $2,000 to Lake County 501(c)(3) nonprofit organizations.
+Sponsorship grants are for charitable events that are open to the public and held in Lake County, Indiana.